Gonlam-Solutions/Godorax/README.md

 npm install mongoose

+In order to implements the alerts, we will also need to install the bootstrap for angular

+npm install --save @ng-bootstrap/ng-bootstrap

 With this we are set up to run the apllication, now th next step is to build the app

 ng build